7sDream/fontfor/README.md

 # FontFor

-Find fonts which can show a specified character.
+Find fonts which can show a specified character and preview them in browser.

 ## Usage

+### Basic

 ```bash
 $ fontfor א